 Hire a boat from Keswick Launch with a small onboard motor, perfect for up to 8 people.
 Boats can be hired for up to 2 hours.
 No booking is necessary – just turn up at their booking office.
 Rowing boats are also available for hire.

 If driving your own boat doesn’t sound appealing, take one of their lake cruises.
 Enjoy the 50 minute round boat trip, or jump off (and back on again at some point!) at one of the 8 jetties around the lake and explore at your leisure.
 This is a perfect way to take in the entire lake by water and by land.

 Fancy a slower paced water activity?
 Derwent Water Marina on the west side of the lake offers kayaks, paddleboards, canoes, rowing boats and pedalos to hire.

 Do you have a favourite boat hire in the Lake District?
+Or boat hire on Ullswater?
 Are you planning on visiting and hiring your own boat?
 We would love to know your thoughts in the comments below.